kubernetes/website/docs/tasks/configure-pod-container/configure-liveness-readiness-probes.md

 you can use to more precisely control the behavior of liveness and readiness
 checks:

-* `initialDelaySeconds`: Number of seconds after the container has started before liveness probes are initiated.
+* `initialDelaySeconds`: Number of seconds after the Container has started before liveness probes are initiated.
 * `periodSeconds`: How often (in seconds) to perform the probe.
 Default to 10 seconds.
 Minimum value is 1.